devops329/devops/instruction/penetrationTesting/penetrationTesting.md

 ### CVSS

 The Common Vulnerability Scoring System creates a normalized score for identifying the risk presented by a vulnerability.
-This allows the security community can respond appropriately.
+This allows the security community to respond appropriately.
 A CVSS score is broken into three individual scores based on the following metrics.
 Each metric is given a value of Low, Medium, or High that corresponds to the contribution it makes to the composite score.

 1. **Base**: How easy the attack is and its potential impact.
    1. _Attack Vector_: How the attack is initiated.